cdl-geneseo/geneseo-dictionary/B/Biggidy-Bam.md

 # Biggidy Bam

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Biggidy Bam

 Created by  Unknown User (tjc13), last modified by  Graham Drake on Dec 17, 2010

 interjection- an expression used to denote the experience of ultimate satisfaction.  &quot;Biggidy-bam!
 That was an amazing party.  &quot;